There are over 50 community legal centres throughout Victoria. They are staffed by paid and volunteer lawyers and non-legal staff.

 A number of centres also:

-•handle negotiations and write letters of demand; and
+•handle negotiations and write letters of demand;

 •arrange representation in court proceedings.

-The community legal centres generally take on cases where no legal assistance is available if:
+Community legal centres generally take on cases where no legal assistance is available if:

 •the service user comes from a culturally and linguistically diverse background;